-Flippers made an average gross profit of $41,813 in the third quarter of 2020, for a gross return on investment of 22.0 percent, an increase from a year ago.
-Home flips in the Houston metro area in the third quarter of 2020 were down from their peak that occurred during the second quarter of 2019 when they numbered 952.
+Flippers made an average gross profit of $32,327 in the third quarter of 2021, for a gross return on investment of 13.5 percent, a decrease of 42 percent from a year ago.
+Home flips in the Houston metro area in the third quarter of 2021 reached a new peak.

 Houston metro area flips that were completed in the third quarter of 2021 took an average of 134 days to finish.